-- -odor of alcoholic beverage or cannabis

-- -physical appearance

-- -pupil dilation

-- -red/bloodshot eyes

-- -drowsy or lethargic

-- -observation of impairment

-- -slurred speech

-- -inability to stand or walk without assistance

-- -inability to maintain normal function

-Students will not use controlled substances for purposes other than that for which they were intended.
+-odor of alcoholic beverage or cannabis -physical appearance -pupil dilation -red/bloodshot eyes -drowsy or lethargic -observation of impairment -slurred speech -inability to stand or walk without assistance -inability to maintain normal function Students will not use controlled substances for purposes other than that for which they were intended.
 Prior arrangements must be made with the school nurse before prescription/over the counter drugs can be brought to school.
 These drugs must be retained by the nurse and administered under her supervision.
 Students should report to the nurse before school to make arrangements for taking medication.
 Any student who is under the influence of, or is found to possess, use, sell, distribute or attempt to distribute controlled substances and/or alcohol is subject to discipline as follows: 1) suspension; 2) a period of social probation; 3) potential placement in the alternative education program and/or recommendation for expulsion to the School Board; 4) Ticket under Burbank ordinance Police/SRO notification and possible arrest.

 The student will receive a suspension of five (5) to ten (10) days.
 A mandatory parent meeting will be held prior to the student returning to school.
-The student will be required to actively participate in an 8 (eight) week drug and alcohol rehabilitation program provided by Presence Behavioral Health.
+The student will be required to actively participate in an 8 (eight) week drug and alcohol rehabilitation program.
 The cost of this program will be the responsibility of both the district and the parent/guardian.
-Parents/guardians will pay a portion of the cost.
-If the student fails to comply fully with the program or ceases attending the program, they will be recommended to a higher level of care from Presence Behavioral Health.
-The cost of higher-level care will be the responsibility of the family.
-Failure to comply will result in the recommendation for additional discipline including expulsion will be considered by the administration and Board of Education.
+If the student fails to comply fully with the program or ceases attending the program, they will be recommended to a higher level of care.
+The cost of higher-level care will be the sole responsibility of the family.
+Failure to comply will result in the recommendation for additional discipline including change of placement and/or expulsion will be considered by the administration and Board of Education.